Quantification and Mapping Sawgrass Marsh

 Using Hyperspectral Remote Sensing Techniques.

-spatial resolution hyperspectral imagery alone, and fusion of 20-m hyperspectral
+fine spatial resolution hyperspectral imagery alone, and fusion of

-imagery and 1-foot aerial photography for benthic habitat mapping in
+20-m hyperspectral imagery and 1-foot aerial photography for benthic

 Research and Technical